back to the DISTRICT INDEX

 BOUNDARY

-piazza del Colosseo; via dei Fori Imperiali; piazza Madonna di Loreto; vicolo San Bernardo; via Magnanapoli; via XXIV Maggio; via del Quirinale; via delle Quattro Fontane; via Agostino Depretis; piazza Esquilino; via Esquilino; piazza Santa Maria Maggiore; via Merulana; piazza di San Giovanni in Laterano; the Lateran complex (within Aurelian's Wall); via della Ferratella; piazza di Porta Metronia; via della Navicella; via Santo Stefano Rotondo; via Oliviero Plunkett; via di San Giovanni in Laterano.
+piazza del Colosseo; via dei Fori Imperiali; piazza Madonna di Loreto; vicolo San Bernardo; via Magnanapoli; via XXIV Maggio; via del Quirinale; via delle Quattro Fontane; via Agostino Depretis; piazza Esquilino; via Esquilino; piazza Santa Maria Maggiore; via Merulana; piazza di San Giovanni in Laterano; the Lateran complex (within Aurelian's Wall) *; via della Ferratella; piazza di Porta Metronia; via della Navicella; via Santo Stefano Rotondo; via Oliviero Plunkett; via di San Giovanni in Laterano.

 MAIN FEATURES

 The enormous historical and artistic background of this rione makes Monti almost a small city of its own in the heart of the larger urban area.
-This is testified by the particular privilege granted to the local district master (see general notes), who was admitted among the city's administrators.
+This is testified by the particular privilege that in the past centuries was granted to the local district master (see general notes), who was admitted among the city's administrators.
+Monti's inhabitants, very proud of their status, traditionally claim to be 'more genuinely roman' than those of any other district; in the old days they even used to speak a particular variety of Rome's dialect, called monticiano, which today is no longer heard.

-A) Forum of Trajan, B) Forum of Caesar, C) Forum of Augusts, D) Forum of Nerva,
+A) Forum of Trajan, B) Forum of Caesar, C) Forum of Augustus,

-E) Forum of Vespasian (Temple of Peace); the open area below is the Roman Forum
+the open area below is the Roman Forum

 two views of the remains of the Imperial Fora, namely the Forum of Trajan (left) and the Forum of Augustus

-The only remain in these fora that is still almost perfectly preserved is the famous column of emperor Trajan [6] covered with spiral reliefs.
+The only relic in these fora that is still almost perfectly preserved is the famous column of emperor Trajan [2] covered with spiral reliefs.
 It consists of eighteen huge hollow cylindres of white marble resting one on top of the other, with an inner staircase that reaches the top, given light by tiny windows along the shaft.
 The height of the monument, including its huge pedestal, is 40 m (135 ft), but the column alone is slightly less than 30 m, corresponding exactly to 100 Roman feet.

 Trajan's Column